reinder42/SwiftCheatsheet/swift-cheatsheet.md

         }
     }

-## <a name="structs-protocols"></a> Structures and Protocols

-### <a name="structs"></a> Structs
+## <a name="structs"></a> Structs

-Structures or _structs_ in Swift are a value data type (meaning its value is copied when assigned or passed) that allows to encapsulate related properties abd behaviors and later reuse it in our code.
+Structs or _structures_ in Swift allow you to encapsulate related properties and functionality in your code, that you can reuse.
+Structs are value types.

 We declare them like this:

     struct Jedi {
         var name: String
         var midichlorians: Int
     }

-With defined struct we can create the _instance_ if it (Xcode will show our Jedi struct in the auto-completion menu).
+You can create an instance of the `Jedi` struct like this:

     var obi_wan = Jedi(name: "Obi-Wan Kenobi", midichlorians: 13400)

-To read a property do this:
+Here's how you can read a property from `obi_wan`:

+    print(obi_wan.midichlorians)
-    print(obi_wan.midichlorians) // This will output 13400
+    // Output: 13400

-### <a name="functions-in-structs"></a> Functions inside structs

-We can also include functions inside our structs like this:
+We can also include functions inside our structs, like this:

     struct Jedi {
         var name: String
         var midichlorians: Int

-        // Function inside struct
         func mindTrick() {
             print("These aren't the Droids you're looking for...")
         }